matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 There is a function called "transduce", which is just like "reduce" except it also takes a transducer.
-So that takes a transducer, an operation, an initial value, and a source, so the transducer is a modification of process-bags -- we will talk about in a second.
+So that takes a transducer, an operation, an initial value, and a source, so the transducer is a modification of process-bags I will talk about in a second.
 The operation is sum, the initial value is 0, and the source are the pallets.

+[Time 0:12:53]

 So what does this composition do?
 What is this going to do?
 It is going to sum the weight of the bags.
 This is the weight of all the bags.
 So it is cool.
-We can take the process we already have and modify it a little bit.
+We can take the process that we already had, and modify it a little bit.
 We can add "weighing the bags" at the end of that set of instructions.
-And that gives us a number and we can use that number with plus to build a sum.
+And that gives us a number, and we can use that number with plus to build a sum.
 So that is "transduce".

 The other thing we can do is go to a completely different context now.
 So we have some channels.
 We are going to be sending pallets of